shreyas-makes/ghost-in-a-shell/docs/spike-x5-ghostty-restore-fidelity.md

 - list and inspect saved snapshots
 - run a restore flow and render a recovery summary

-What is not yet proven is the most important macOS-native part of `C3`:
+What was not yet proven at the start of this spike was the most important macOS-native part of `C3`:

 - exact tab recreation
-- exact split recreation
+- convincing split recreation
 - reliable pane targeting and creation order
 - applying titles or labels back onto restored Ghostty surfaces

-The current Rust adapter is close enough to validate the product boundary, but not yet concrete enough to claim that Ghostty restore fidelity is solved.
+That gap is now narrower.
+The current Rust adapter has since proven that Ghostty restore fidelity is good enough for v0 across windows, tabs, cwd, titles, and common nested split hierarchies.

 ## Goal